daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_00_setup.md

 In this setup task, you will enable the Audit log and file monitoring capabilities in Microsoft 365.

 1. Open Microsoft Edge.
-In the address bar, enter **https://admin.microsoft.com**.
+In the address bar, enter **`https://admin.microsoft.com`**.

 1. Sign in with the admin credentials for the Microsoft 365 tenant provided by your authorized lab hoster (ALH).

 1. From the left navigation pane of the Microsoft 365 admin center, select **Show all**.

 1. Under Admin centers, select **Security**.
 A new browser page opens to the welcome page of Microsoft Defender.

-1. From the left navigation panel of the Microsoft Purview compliance portal, select **Show all**.

 1. In the left navigation panel, scroll down and expand **System**.
 From the expanded list, select **Audit**.
 Note: the audit functionality is also accessible through the Microsoft Purview portal.